Would you like to learn how to play piano boogie woogie within just a few minutes? Who wouldn’t!!!

-What I love about the piano is that anyone can play, and unlike many other instruments like the violin, the trumpet, or the saxophone, you don’t have to spend months just learning how to make the right sound.
+What I love about the piano is that anyone can play, and unlike many other instruments – the violin, the trumpet, or the saxophone, you don’t have to spend months just learning how to make the right sound.
+Press a key on a piano or keyboard and you get the sound instantly, which not only bypasses the months or even years of trying to make the right sound, it’s also extremely motivating to be able to instantly make a tune or song with little to no musical knowledge.

 One of the most popular styles of music to play on the piano is boogie woogie, and with this tutorial I want to show you how anyone can play it right now without the need for years of personal tuition or playing boring scales for hours and hours.